 Knowledge and Data Management System

-Effective information sharing and efficient decision-making on issues relating to the CTI-CFF Regional Plan of Action can be achieved with an enhanced knowledge and data management system at the Regional Secretariat as well as NCCs.
-The Regional Secretariat shall continue to maintain and manage the knowledge and data management system and ensure that all metadata are properly organized for easy accessing of information.
+Effective information sharing and efficient decision-making on issues relating to the CTI-CFF RPOA can be achieved with an enhanced knowledge and data management system at the RS as well as NCCs.
+RS shall continue to maintain and manage the knowledge and data management system and ensure that all metadata are properly organized for easy accessing of information.
 A training for NCCs, Working Groups and CTI Partners will be implemented for effective converging and managing of information and supporting information sharing and communication activities.

 CTI-CFF RELEVANCE TO GLOBAL TARGETS